Centre for Research in the Arts, Social Sciences and Humanities: Research projects

-Research networks
+Research Networks

 The CRASSH Research Networks Programme supports groups of Cambridge graduate students and faculty members working together with a common interdisciplinary research interest, bringing together early-career researchers, established academics and guest speakers on particular research topics for a year of collaborative work.

-Conferences
+Events and Initiatives

-The CRASSH Conference Programme] showcases arts, social sciences and humanities research in action.
-It enables Cambridge scholars to convene events designed to look beyond disciplinary boundaries and broker exciting collaborations with academics and practitioners from across the world.
+The CRASSH events and initiatives programme showcases arts, social sciences and humanities research.

 Fellowships

-CRASSH offers a number of Fellowship Programmes to bring scholars from all over the world to Cambridge.
-These schemes allow a community of scholars–from postdoctoral and early career researchers to more established visiting fellows–to interact in an interdisciplinary research environment.
+CRASSH offers a number of Fellowship programmes.
+These schemes allow a community of scholars to interact in an interdisciplinary research environment.

 Alison Richard Building

 At the beginning of 2012, CRASSH moved into the new Alison Richard Building at the West Road gateway to the University’s Sidgwick Site, the main base for humanities and social science teaching and research at Cambridge.
 The building was designed by Nicholas Hare Architects and received a commendation at the 2013 Civic Trust Awards.
 The Centre’s relocation put CRASSH alongside the major regional studies centres as well as the Department of Politics and International Studies.
 The building is also home to Edmund de Waal's first piece of public sculpture, A Local History, a commission of three vitrines filled with porcelain and sunk into the pavement outside the building.